mehtaharshit99/voice-notes-app/README.md

 ## Code Explanation:
 ### app.py:
 This is the main Streamlit file where the UI components are implemented.
 It handles:
--File uploads
+- File uploads
--Speech-to-text processing
+- Speech-to-text processing
--Summarization
+- Summarization
--Displaying results
+- Displaying results
--Storing results in Firebase
+- Storing results in Firebase

 ### model/summarizer.py:
 This file contains code for loading and using the T5 model to generate summaries of transcribed text.
 The T5 model is loaded using the Hugging Face transformers library.